 The geographic situation of the state of Nayarit awards several contrasts and eco systems in its territory.
 It counts with 7 natural reserves that are a delight for the explorers that love nature.
 Remember when visiting Riviera Nayarit you can explore and discover its charms:

-• Marismas Nacionales, an extended estuary in its virgin state.
+- Marismas Nacionales, an extended estuary in its virgin state.

-• The Sierra de Vallejo Biosphere State Reserve, of deep wild vegetation.
+- The Sierra de Vallejo Biosphere State Reserve, of deep wild vegetation.

-• Islas Marias and Islas Marietas, both are Biosphere Reserves declared by the UNESCO.
+- Islas Marias and Islas Marietas, both are Biosphere Reserves declared by the UNESCO.

-• Sea turtles on the coastlines of Riviera Nayarit
+Sea turtles on the coastlines of Riviera Nayarit

-Guests and owners at Playa Las Tortugas are blessed with the rare opportunity to work alongside veterinarians and biologists of Mexico’s National Commission of Protected Areas (CONANP) in protecting endangered Olive Ridley and Hawksbill sea turtles.
+Guests and owners at Playa Las Tortugas are blessed with the rare opportunity to work alongside veterinarians and biologists of Mexico’s National Commission of Protected Areas (CONANP).
+They help protect endangered Olive Ridley and Hawksbill sea turtles.
 Sea turtles arrive to this beach between June and December to nest, hatch, and return to the ocean.
 Personnel of Mexico’s federal environmental department (SEMARNAT the Secretariat of the Environment and Natural Resources), along with volunteers that include students and tourists, patrol the beach at night to harvest and protect turtle eggs and also release hatchlings.
 On some nights there are thousands of hatchlings to return to the ocean.
 For many of the hotel’s visitors, going on turtle patrol and releasing the newly-hatched baby turtles is the highlight of their stay.

 Bird watching & Crocodile Reserve in La Tovara National Park in San Blas

 According to the World Wildlife Fund, the La Tovara National Park and mangrove eco-region in San Blas is “one of the most important winter habitats for birds in the Pacific, home to 80% of the Pacific migratory shore bird populations.”
-A paradise for bird enthusiasts, this ecoregion has the highest concentration of migratory birds and features over 250 species of birds, including the black-bellied tree duck, great blue heron, roseate spoonbill, and endemic birds, including the bumblebee hummingbird and the Mexican woodnymph.
+A paradise for bird enthusiasts, this ecoregion has the highest concentration of migratory birds.
+It features over 250 species of birds, including the black-bellied tree duck, great blue heron, roseate spoonbill, and endemic birds, including the bumblebee hummingbird and the Mexican woodnymph.

-Banderas Bay Tours & Travel offers a special package tour of San Blas with experienced guides who can point out the amazing birds while you enjoy a boat trip through the tangled mangroves and flat wetlands.
+Banderas Bay Tours & Travel offers a special package tour of San Blas.
+They have experienced guides who can point out the amazing birds while you enjoy a boat trip through the tangled mangroves and flat wetlands.
 Included in the package, is a visit to the Crocodile Reserve in El Manantial of La Camelota, where you’ll be able to view baby crocodiles and full-grown crocodiles up close, as well as a tour of the colonial history and fishing villages of San Blas.

-• Whale watching in Banderas Bay and coastline of Riviera Nayarit
+Whale Watching in Banderas Bay and Coastline of Riviera Nayarit

 Hundreds of Humpbacked whales visit Banderas Bay each year from November through April on their annual migration from Alaska to Hawaii.
 Vallarta Adventures’ Whale Watching Tours helps visitors get up close and personal with the humpback whales.
 The majestic giants raise their calves in the protected waters of the Banderas Bay and Pacific coastline of Riviera Nayarit, where they swim amongst friendly wild dolphins that inhabit the waters year-round.
 Vallarta Adventures offers a variety of whale watching tours appropriate for all ages and physical abilities, including packages that feature cruising and sailing amongst whales, and snorkeling and kayaking options.
 For more information, visit: www.vallarta-adventures.com.